Road Trip Car Games For Preschoolers: How to Survive the Drive!

 Come to think of it, most of the walk hunt games like an alphabet, number or rainbow hunt work for road trips.
 I’m adding those and some other ones from that post to my list!

-Making your own list version together the day before you leave.
-Think of things to look for together, draw a quick sketch and write one word for it (no, they can’t read but sneaking in some literacy is always good!).
+Making your own list version together the day before is also a great idea!
+Think of things to look for together, draw a quick sketch and write one word for it (no, your child can’t read, but sneaking in some literacy is always good!).
 Your child can colour the pictures.
-Doin it together is a great way to plan this road trip car game for preschoolers for many reasons:
+Doing it together is a great way to plan this road trip car game for preschoolers for many reasons: